Prix du Meilleur Livre Étranger

 The Prix du Meilleur Livre Étranger (Best Foreign Book Prize) is a French literary prize created in 1948.
 It is awarded yearly in two categories: Novel and Essay for books translated into French.
+Since 2011, the prize has been supported by Sofitel (a luxury hotel brand), and the winners are traditionally announced and honored in November.

+The prize aims to celebrate the richness and diversity of global literary voices and introduce French readers to exceptional works from around the world.